-Astrid Lorange is a Senior Lecturer in the School of Art & Design, as well as a writer, researcher, editor, and artist.
+Astrid Lorange is a Senior Lecturer in the School of Art & Design.
+She is also a writer, researcher, editor, and artist.
 She studied writing and cultural studies at the University of Technology Sydney, where she completed her doctoral thesis on Gertrude Stein and contemporary poetics.
-How Reading is Written: A Brief Index to Gertrude Stein was published by Wesleyan University Press in 2014.
+How Reading is Written: A Brief Index to Gertrude Stein, a scholarly monograph based on the thesis, was published by Wesleyan University Press in 2014.

 My Research Supervision

 Miska Mandic.
 Research area: time-based art, ecology, waste.
 Supervised jointly with Dr Bianca Hester.

 Rachel Schenberg.
 Research area: poetry and poetics, translation, social theory, lyric subjectivity.

 Alex Moulis.
 Research area: screen-based media, settler-colonialism, nationhood, affect.
 Supervised jointly with Dr Nicholas Apoifis.